-Foreign Languages: The School of Languages, Literatures & Cultures offers BA degrees in several languages.
+The School of Languages, Literatures & Cultures offers BA degrees, as well as MA and PhD degrees, in several languages.
 The study of language and literature enhances your ability to understand and communicate with people of other nations and cultures, in addition to developing proficiency in reading, writing, and oral expression.

-Global & International Studies: The College of Liberal Arts & Sciences offers a BA in Global & International Studies.
+The College of Liberal Arts & Sciences offers a BA in Global & International Studies, as well as a MA.
 In addition to a set of core International Studies courses, students with this major will also complete coursework in a regional expertise (Africa and the Middle East, Asia and the South Pacific, Europe, South and Central America and the Caribbean, or Russia and Eastern Europe) and coursework in a specialization (Comparative Political and Social Systems, Conflict and Cooperation, Culture, Ethnicity, and Belief Systems, or Political Economy).

 Sample of Related Skills

 - Apply reading, writing, critical thinking, and analytical skills to address significant issues in the natural and human world based on articulating one’s identity in a global context